The Flowers of War: Production

 In December 2010, it was announced that the film would be made, and pre-production started the same month.
 They began shooting on location in Nanjing, China, on January 10, 2011.
 The dialogue of the film was shot about 40% in English and the rest in Mandarin Chinese (particularly in the Nanjing dialect, distinct from Standard Chinese) and Japanese, with an estimated production budget of $94 million, which makes it the most expensive film in Chinese history.

 To distinguish the film from previous depictions of the same subject, Zhang said that he tried to portray the Japanese invaders with multiple layers.
 Regarding Colonel Hasegawa's sympathetic features, he explained that "in 1937, the militaristic notion among Japanese armies was very prevalent, and officers were not allowed to sing a homesick folk song, but we still wanted to endow this character with something special."
 The director articulated that his biggest, though challenging, accomplishment in the film was the creation of John Miller, saying that "this kind of character, a foreigner, a drifter, a thug almost, becomes a hero and saves the lives of Chinese people.
-That has never ever happened in Chinese filmmaking, and I think it will never happen again in the future."
+That has never ever happened in Chinese film making, and I think it will never happen again in the future."
 Filming completed within 6 months.
 One challenging aspect was what Zhang called the "very slow pace" of negotiation with the Chinese censorship authorities during the editing process.